 Favorite Slab Serif options are Courier, Rockwell and Museo.

 3. SANS-SERIF FONTS

 Sans serif fonts are clean, modern, and classy.
-They’re favorited by brands who want to convey a straightforward, simple, and no-nonsense attitude.
+They’re favored by brands who want to convey a straightforward, simple, and no-nonsense attitude.
 In typographic logo design, sans serif fonts arouse a sense of honesty and simplicity.
 The message is clearly conveyed and not distracted by any decorative elements.